 Optimistic children are more successful at school, homework, and sports than pessimistic children (Seligman, Reivich, Jaycox, & Gilham, 1995).
-Optimistic adolescents are not only less angry but also less likely to take part in drugs in alcohol.
+Optimistic adolescents are not only less angry but also less likely to take part in drugs and alcohol.

 As a child matures into a teenager, the influence of friends and peers will be more important to them (Seligman, Reivich, Jaycox, and Gilham, 1995).
-But, criticisms they received at a younger age does build a structure for them and it shapes their self-talk and perspective.
+But criticisms they received at a younger age do build a structure for them and shape their self-talk and perspective.

 Edith Grotberg, Ph.D., carried out research in several countries with the International Resilience Project and found that resilience has a huge impact on children.
 According to her, resilient children can overcome trauma (Grotberg, 1995).

 As children become older they start to place a larger role on themselves for increasing their resilience, but it is still based on how well they were taught to be resilient at a younger age.
 The type of support system they had helps acquire skills and enhance their inner strengths (Bannink, 2012).

 Positive CBT with children and families involves talking about which of these inner strengths they already have and how it can be further enhanced.